Trevelopment/mazdatweaks/AIO-FAQ.md

 >  This happens with some FW versions (56.00.51x).
 Try this to get GPS data for these FW versions:
 >
-> -   After opening the doors (or trunk) at least **wait 35 seconds**, then start the engines
+> -   After opening the doors (or trunk) wait at least **35 seconds**, then start the engines
-> -   Before starting the speedometer app, shortly start the NAVI app before (works too, if NAVI app was open if engine was stopped)
+> -   Before starting the speedometer app, start the NAVI app (also works if NAVI app was open when the engine was stopped)
 > -   Unplug and re-plug the NAV SD card (**should be avoided**)

 * * *